freenas/freenas-docs/userguide/reporting.rst

   * `CPU <https://collectd.org/wiki/index.php/Plugin:CPU>`__
     shows the amount of time spent by the CPU in various states such as executing user code, executing system code, and being idle.
-There are also CPU load graphs for short, mid, and long terms and CPU temperature graphs.
+Graphs of short-, mid-, and long-term load are shown, along with CPU temperature graphs.

 * :guilabel:`Disk`